 - (a) Judges of Compensation shall be entitled to entertain personal views of political questions, and while they are not required to surrender their rights or opinions as citizens, it is inevitable that suspicions of being influenced by political bias will attach to an individual who becomes an active promoter of the interests of a political party. - (b) Judges of Compensation shall not: - 1.
-Hold any elective office; - 2.
-Be a candidate for any elective office; - 3.
+Hold any elective office; - Be a candidate for any elective office; - 3.
 Make political speeches on behalf of any candidate seeking political office; - 4.
-Solicit contributions for party funds; - 5.
-Make public endorsements of candidates for political office; - 6.
-Participate in party conventions of any level or attend political functions; or

-7. Accept or retain any position on a party committee, or subdivision.
+Solicit contributions for political party funds: - 5.
+Make public endorsements of candidates for political office: - 6.
+Participate in political party conventions of any level or attend political functions; or - 7.
+Accept or retain any position on a political party committee, or subdivision.

+Amended by R.1991 d.466, effective September 3, 1991.
 See: 23 N.J.R.
 1759(a), 23 N.J.R.
 2642(a).
 Stylistic changes.
+Amended by R.1997 d.110, effective March 3, 1997.